Detect misalignment before it compounds into escalation, churn, or compliance risk.

 Edge of RTIM is intended to be evaluated in the context of real interaction environments, existing decision systems, and the operational realities of enterprise CX.

-If this topic connects to challenges or questions already under consideration in your organization, a direct conversation is appropriate.
+If this question connects to challenges already under consideration within your organization, a direct conversation is appropriate.

 Use the form below to request a discussion or early briefing.